Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The Panthers are unbeaten ATS (1-0) as 3.5-point favorites or more at home.

-- Washington has one win against the spread, and is 1-3 overall, on the road.
+- Washington is 1-3 overall, with just one win against the spread, away from home.

-- Washington has gone over the total twice in four away games this year.
+- This year, in four away games, Washington has gone over the total twice.

-- The average point total in Football Team away games this season is 46.8 points, 3.8 more than this contest's over/under (43).
+- Football Team away games this season average 46.8 total points, 3.8 more than this outing's over/under (43).

 Powered by Data Skrive.